DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 [^113]: A. Crouch, *Home Internet for Remote Indigenous Communities:
     Technical Report*, p.
 39.

-[^114]: McCallugh cited in Daniel Featherstone, ‘The Aboriginal
+[^114]: McCallugh cited in D. Featherstone, ‘The Aboriginal
-    Invention of Broadband: How Yarnangu Are Using Icts in the Ngaanyatjarra Lands of Western Australia’, in Lyndon Ormond-Parker, Aaron Corn, Cressida Fforde, Kazuko Obata and Sandy O’Sullivan, *Information Technologies and Indigenous Communities*, , 27-52.
+    Invention of Broadband: How Yarnangu Are Using ICTs in the Ngaanyatjarra Lands of Western Australia’, in L. Ormond-Parker,
-    Canberra: AIATSIS Research Publications, 2013, p.
+    A. Corn, C. Fforde, K. Obata and S. O’Sullivan, *Information Technologies and Indigenous Communities*, Canberra: AIATSIS Research Publications, 2013, p.
 43.

-[^115]: S. Weber and S. Dixon, *Growing up Online: Young People and
+[^115]: S. Weber and S. Dixon, *Growing Up Online: Young People and
     Digital Technologies*, New York: Palgrave Macmillan, 2007, p.
 256.

 [^116]: W.H.
 Dutton, A. Shepherd and C. Di Gennaro, ‘Digital Divides and